lumiknit/min-fox.css/README.md

 ## Notes

 - This configuration is tested only on macOS.
 With other OSs, you may need change some size / padding / background-colors.
+- You may fill hard to drag window since there are no titlebar.
+Customize toolbar and add gap into the nav-bar.